Kari Lake Chats With COVID Denialists About Her Senate Bid

 Failed Arizona gubernatorial candidate Kari Lake is teasing a Senate run.
-But a possible return to the campaign trail hasn’t stopped her from appearing on far-right webshows, where she voices support for wild claim.
+But a possible return to the campaign trail hasn’t stopped her from appearing on far-right web shows, where she voices support for wild claims.

-On Tuesday, Lake gave an interview to Stew Peters, a conspiracy theorist who made a documentary claiming that COVID-19 vaccines secretly use snake venom, which will give people Satanic DNA.
+On Tuesday, Lake gave an interview to Stew Peters, a conspiracy theorist who made a documentary claiming that COVID-19 vaccines secretly use snake venom that will give people Satanic DNA.

 During the interview, Peters pandered to Lake’s claims of voter fraud and lamented that “We’ve exhausted all political options.
 We’ve tried voting harder, voting better.”